NathanielJS1541/Termux_youtube-dl_Configs/README.md

 - You can check if any pip packages need updating by typing `pip list -o`.
 You can then update each of these packages with `pip install -U [PACKAGE]`.
   - If pip is on the list, you should first do `pip install -U pip`
   - In the case of youtube-dl, this would be `pip install -U youtube-dl`.
+  - In the case this is instaloader, type `pip install -U instaloader`

 ## Using npm to Update spotify-dl
 - To update packages installed with npm, simply run `npm update -g`